J.D. Robb Quote

 About J.D.
 Robb

-Nora Roberts (born Eleanor Marie Robertson on October 10, 1950) is an American author of over 225 romance novels.
-She writes as J. D. Robb, Jill March, and (in the U.K.) Sarah Hardesty.
+Nora Roberts (born Eleanor Marie Robertson on October 10, 1950) is an American author of over 225 novels, known for romance published under her own name.
+She also writes police procedurals which have elements of science fiction under the name J. D. Robb, and has published as Jill March and (in the U.K.) Sarah Hardesty.